Paideieitor/White2Updates/README.md

 # White2Updates
-Code Injection Patches to upgrade the White 2 gameplay
+Code Injection Patches to upgrade the White 2 gameplay.
+This code is fully compatible with the [Code Injection set up Guide](https://ds-pokemon-hacking.github.io/docs/generation-v/guides/b2w2-code_injection_set_up/), using a different environment will probably require some changes to the code.

 ## Patches
 ### Hard Level Caps